WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 #TODO
 - copy files from fire tabular inputs to region spatial directory with FARSITE project
 - move all tabular inputs to tables dir in model sub-dirs
+- refactor script to use new table paths